You have a clear vision for your future, you are a driven person and acting with integrity is important for you.

 (You want to pursue a Diploma or Bachelor)

-You have just finished secondary school or you are already studying a Bachelor at a Kwerafund acknowledged university (maximum 3rd-semester student), and you have maximum 15 points at your MSCE.
+You have just finished secondary school or you are already studying a Bachelor at a Kwerafund acknowledged university (maximum 3rd-semester student), and you have a maximum of 15 points (male) / 20 points (female) at your MSCE.

 (You have work experience and you want to pursue a Bachelor)

-You have 3-5 years’ work experience, maximum 25 points at your MSCE, and a Certificate or Diploma in a related field with a credit or distinction.
+You have 3-5 years’ work experience, a maximum of 25 points (male and female) at your MSCE, and a Certificate or Diploma in a related field with a credit or distinction.

 (You want to pursue a Master or PhD)